K-Dense-AI/claude-skills-mcp/docs/usage.md

 ## When to Use This Skill

-Describe when Claude should use this skill.
+Describe when an AI assistant should use this skill and what problems it solves.

 ## Quick Start